finbourne/lusid-scheduler-sdk-python-preview/sdk/docs/ImagesApi.md

 with lusid_scheduler.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid_scheduler.ImagesApi(api_client)
-    name = 'name_example' # str | The name and tag of the image of the image.
+    name = 'name_example' # str | The name and tag of a Docker image.
 Format \"ExampleImageName:latest\"

     try:
-        # [EXPERIMENTAL] GetImage: Get an image metadata from Harbor
+        # [EXPERIMENTAL] GetImage: Get metadata of a Docker Image
         api_response = api_instance.get_image(name)
         pprint(api_response)
     except ApiException as e: